WHOLE setting POLICY FOR SAFEGUARDING

 • excessive, secretive, compulsive, coercive, degrading or threatening

 • involving significant age, developmental, or power differences

 • of concern due to the activity type, frequency, duration or the context in which they occur.

 Red behaviours indicate a need for immediate intervention and action.

 ICT, digital and mobile technology resources are now regarded as essential to support learning, teaching and personal and social development.
 They form part of an essential life skill.
 When using technology with young children and adults in their setting, professionals need to ensure that the resource is used safely and responsibly.
 This policy sets out some guidelines for us to use.

-E-Safety is about ensuring children are not harmed, placed at risk or bullied through use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat-rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams, smart watches and other hand-held devices (this list is not exhaustive).
+E-Safety is about ensuring children are not harmed, placed at risk or bullied through use of the internet, emails, blogs, and social networking sites; or by mobile phones and electronic devices and games.
 E-Safety is considered a safeguarding issue.